account931/yii2_REST_2019/Readme_YII2_mine_Common_Comands.txt

 ==============================================================
 6.Yii Error Handler (how to handle Exceptions).
 #You can throw your custom Yii exception with following code ->   throw new \yii\web\NotFoundHttpException("Your text");
-#If Yii2 encounters your exception or any internal error, it will use built-in ErrorHandler.
+#If Yii2 encounters your exception or any internal error, it will use ErrorHandler(built-in or your custom).
+It will use ErrorHandler if in Development, not Debug mode(true?)

 How to use built-in ErrorHandler, i.e when Yii2 encounters your custom Exception or some error (i.e 404 NOT FOUND):
 By default, the following code is already deployed in Yii2 application.
 Just make sure, this code exists, otherwise add it manually: